stack-of-tasks/pinocchio/README.md

 **Pinocchio** comes with a large bunch of tutorials aiming at introducing the basic tools for robotics control.
 The content of the tutorials is described [here](https://gepettoweb.laas.fr/doc/stack-of-tasks/pinocchio/master/doxygen-html/md_doc_d-practical-exercises_1-directgeom.html).

+## Visualization

+**Pinocchio** provides support for many open-source and free visualizers:

+- [Gepetto Viewer](https://github.com/Gepetto/gepetto-viewer): a C++ viewer based on [OpenSceneGraph] with Python bindings and Blender export.
+See [here](https://github.com/stack-of-tasks/pinocchio-gepetto-viewer) for a C++ example on mixing **Pinocchio** and **Gepetto Viewer**.
+- [Meshcat](https://github.com/rdeits/meshcat): supporting visualization in Python and which can be embeded inside any browser.
+- [Panda3d](https://github.com/ikalevatykh/panda3d_viewer): supporting visualization in Python and which can be embeded inside any browser.

+Many external viewers can also be integrated.
+See example [here](./bindings/python/pinocchio/visualize/base_visualizer.py) for more information.

 ## Citing Pinocchio

 To cite **Pinocchio** in your academic research, please use the following bibtex lines: